swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ### Adding a new organization

-If the site name is not already in AMY, add a new one by selecting "New Organization."
+If the site name is not already in AMY, add a new one by selecting "New Organisation."
 Do not enter `http://` or any slashes in the domain name.

 ![AMY add new organization](images/amy_new_organization.png)